General and Animal Biology or equivalent is strongly recommended.

 Students participating in the lecture component of this course will have the opportunity to:

-• learn the anatomic components of the abdomen and pelvis and to understand
+• learn the endocrine organs and the hormones they produce, and to understand how

 Students participating in the laboratory component of this course will have the opportunity to: